rjkviegas/skills-workshops/week-4/process_modelling_web_request/COACH_INSTRUCTIONS.md

 #### Learning objectives

-1) Remember that a controller, model, view is a pattern for making websites
+1) Remember that a model, view, controller (MVC) is a pattern for making websites
-2) Understand how information is sent between each component when a browser makes a requese
+2) Understand how information is sent between each component when a browser makes a request

 ## Instructions